-Taking nutritional Cinchona supplements can benefit Adenoid Cystic Carcinoma/Cancer patients on Gemcitabine treatment.
-But avoid Cinchona supplements if on Prednisone cancer treatment for Rosai-Dorfman disease.
-Similarly, taking nutritional supplement Cinchona can benefit healthy individuals who are at genetic risk of cancer due to mutation of the gene CDKN1B.
-But avoid taking nutritional supplement Cinchona when at genetic risk of cancer due to mutation of the gene SDHAF2.
+Taking Cinchona extracts or nutritional supplements may benefit Primary Mycosis fungoides patients on Romidepsin treatment over Astragalus nutritional supplements.
+But Cinchona supplements or Cinchona extracts offer less benefit if on Cisplatin treatment for Primary Penile Squamous Cell Carcinoma compared to Vitamin K. Similarly, taking nutritional supplements Cinchona may benefit healthy individuals who are at genetic risk of cancer due to mutation of gene GNA11 over Red Algae.
+But avoid nutritional supplements Cinchona when at genetic risk of cancer due to mutation of gene MSH6.

-Cancer remains an unsolved problem statement.
-The improved availability of personalized treatments and monitoring of cancer via blood and saliva have been significant factors to improve outcomes.
-The earlier the intervention – the better the influence on outcome.
+Genetic variations across cancer patients can be different and hence no two cancers are alike.
+The improved availability of “personalized to genetics” chemotherapy treatments and cancer disease monitoring via blood and saliva have been significant factors to improve outcomes.
+The earlier the lifestyle and treatment intervention – the better the influence on outcome.
 Genetic testing has the potential to assess cancer risk and susceptibility early.
-But besides regular monitoring in most cases there are no therapeutic intervention options available.
-After diagnosis with cancer such as Rosai-Dorfman disease or Adenoid Cystic Carcinoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
-During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide next steps.
-A large majority of cancer patients and those at-risk do take nutritional supplements like Cinchona.
+But for at-risk individuals besides regular monitoring in most cases there are no therapeutic treatment intervention options available.
+After diagnosis with cancer such as Primary Mycosis fungoides or Primary Penile Squamous Cell Carcinoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
+During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide on next steps.
+A large majority of cancer patients and those at-risk may take nutritional supplements like Cinchona.

-So the question is that are all genetic mutation risks and types of cancers to be considered as one when deciding the use of Cinchona?
-Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene SDHAF2 the same as due to mutation of gene CDKN1B?
-Are the implications of Rosai-Dorfman disease the same as Adenoid Cystic Carcinoma?
-Is it one and the same if you are on treatment Prednisone or Gemcitabine?
+So the question is that are all genetic risks and cancer indications to be considered uniformly when making decisions on the use of Cinchona extracts or nutritional supplements?
+Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene GNA11 the same as due to mutation of gene MSH6?
+Are the implications of Primary Mycosis fungoides the same as Primary Penile Squamous Cell Carcinoma?
+Is it one and the same if you are on treatment with Cisplatin or Romidepsin?